The 2024 Global Elections Super-Cycle

 holding national elections

-Approximately 3 billion people went to the polls in 2024, a number significantly boosted by the holding of elections in some of the most populous countries in the world.
+Approximately 3 billion people had the opportunity to go to the polls in 2024, a number significantly boosted by the holding of elections in some of the most populous countries in the world.

 Botswana